 - The PWC driver and anyone being towed behind must wear a U.S. Coast Guard approved, non-inflatable flotation device, also known as a lifejacket.

 - A PWC cannot be used on any body of water from a half hour after sunset to a half hour before sunrise.

 - Navigation lights must be in use from sunrise until sunset.

 - A person must be at least 14 years old to operate a PWC.

 If you or someone close to you has been hurt in an accident involving a personal watercraft, the Florida personal injury lawyers of Philip DeBerard, Injury Attorney, can help.
 Since 1975, we have assisted accident and injury victims to obtain the compensation they deserve.
 Not only are we knowledgeable in every aspect of Florida personal injury law, but we work hard for our clients.
 Furthermore, we’re willing to fight for justice on their behalf.

-Our law firm serves clients across South Florida and the Treasure Coast, including Port St. Lucie, Palm Beach and Vero Beach.
+Our law firm serves clients throughout South Florida and have offices in Stuart, Port St. Lucie, Vero Beach, Okeechobee, Palm Beach Gardens and West Palm Beach.
 Call us today toll-free at 1-800-299-8878 or use our online form.
 We can provide you with a free and confidential case evaluation.

 Request A Free Case Evaluation